Prunty2/Minecart-Upgrade/README.md

 ## Configure

-- Gamerule: `minecartMaxSpeed` (double, blocks per second, default 12).
-Change it with `/gamerule minecartMaxSpeed 18.5` and the config file will update immediately.
+- Gamerule: `minecartMaxSpeed` (measured in blocks per second, default 12).
+Change it with e.g. `/gamerule minecartMaxSpeed 18.5` and the config file and all minecarts will update immediately.
-- Config file: `config/minecartupgrade.json` with a single field `maxBlocksPerSecond`.
-Editing this before launching a world will push the value into the gamerule when the server starts.
+- Config file: `config/minecartupgrade.json` has a single field `maxBlocksPerSecond`.
+Editing this before launching a world will push the value into the gamerule and all minecarts when the server starts.

 ## Install